back to Jitbit Blog home About this blog

 Here at Jitbit, we noticed that when a customer sends a question, the first thing we ask is "is it the cloud version or on-premise?" — and if it's on-premise, we ask for the version number.
 That two-step ping-pong was a perfect candidate for an auto-response rule.
 Internal IT teams see the same patterns: "have you tried restarting?", "which office are you in?", "what's your employee ID?".
 Automate the first reply and you cut average resolution time significantly.

 Scheduled tasks are equally important for internal IT.
-Every IT department has recurring maintenance: patching cycles, certificate renewals, backup verification, hardware audits, security scans.
-A good help desk system creates these tickets automatically on schedule and assigns them to the right person — so nothing falls through the cracks.
+Every department has recurring maintenance: patching cycles, certificate renewals, backup verification, hardware audits, security scans.
+A good support system creates these tickets automatically on schedule and assigns them to the right person — so nothing falls through the cracks.

 4. Integration with your existing stack